theeye-io/theeye-spa-mobile/README.md

 ### Provisioning files & Certificates
 To manage signing certificates and provisioning files, we use fastlane (https://github.com/fastlane/fastlane) and match (https://docs.fastlane.tools/actions/match/) tools.
-With this tools we can concentrate all cerificates and provisioning files in a common repository, and then automate the deploy process to the AppStore.
+With this tools we can centralize all cerificates and provisioning files in a common repository, and then automate the deploy process to the AppStore.

 In *platform/ios* you will find the directory */fastlane*.
 Inside you will find all the files provided by the tool to execute the provisioning & certificates sync and the deployment process.
 Inside */fastlane* you will find 2 importante files: